The Tortures and Torments

 on September 20th:

-“At Cyzicus in the Propontis, anniversary
+“At Cyzicus in the

-of the Blessed Martyrs, Fausta, a virgin, and Eulasius, slain under
+Propontis, anniversary of the Blessed Martyrs, Fausta, a virgin,

-the Emperor Maximian.
-Of these two, Fausta was made bald by this
+and Eulasius, slain under the Emperor Maximian.
+Of these two, Fausta

-same Eulasius, who was priest of the idols, and her head shaven
+was made bald by this same Eulasius, who was priest of the idols,

-in scorn, then hung up and tortured.
-Finally when the executioners
+and her head shaven in scorn, then hung up and tortured.
+Finally

-tortured by the Emperor’s orders, Fausta was pierced with an auger
+was being violently tortured by the Emperor’s orders, Fausta was

-in the head, stuck all over with nails, and finally set in a frying-pan
+pierced with an auger in the head, stuck all over with nails, and

-over the fire, and so with the other, summoned by a voice from heaven,
+finally set in a frying-pan over the fire, and so with the other,

-ascended to the Lord.”
+summoned by a voice from heaven, ascended to the Lord.”

-The sixth kind, by which
+The sixth kind,

-Christians were transfixed with spears or swords,
+by which Christians were transfixed with spears or

-of Saints Marcus and Marcellianus, Saints Benignus and Cyril, and in
+Histories of Saints Marcus and Marcellianus, Saints Benignus

-the latter instance (by swords) a deacon, Saints Fusca, Basilia, Anatholia
+and Cyril, and in the latter instance (by swords) a deacon, Saints Fusca,

-and Justina, virgins and martyrs, and St. Polycarp.
+Basilia, Anatholia and Justina, virgins and martyrs, and St. Polycarp.

 Moving on to the seventh method of torture, the tearing open of